samrocksc/hf/README.md

 This is a fun challenge because typically you're working with the value of a JSON object, but when working with this, you're working with the declarer of the JSON document.

-    You can view the

 ## Requirements

-- a computer
+- a computer, this is designed for posix, but windows should work as well with makefile support
 - npm

 ## How to run?